-COURSE DESCRIPTIONS for Accelerated Bachelor of Science in Nursing Program
+COURSE DESCRIPTIONS for Bachelor of Science in Nursing Program at the Orlando (Lake Mary), Florida campus

 Explanation of Course Numbering System

 The course numbering system is a classification system based on course content and level of degree program.
 A course is identified by a prefix and level code.